Data cleansing: System

-The essential job of this system is to find a suitable balance between fixing dirty data and maintaining the data as close as possible to the original data from the source production system.
-This is a challenge for the Extract, transform, load architect.
-The system should offer an architecture that can cleanse data, record quality events and measure/control quality of data in the data warehouse.
-A good start is to perform a thorough data profiling analysis that will help define to the required complexity of the data cleansing system and also give an idea of the current data quality in the source system(s).
+The essential job of this system is to find a balance between fixing dirty data and maintaining the data as close as possible to the original data from the source production system.
+This is a challenge for the extract, transform, load architect.
+The system should offer an architecture that can cleanse data, record quality events and measure/control the quality of data in the data warehouse.
+A good start is to perform a thorough data profiling analysis that will help define the required complexity of the data cleansing system and also give an idea of the current data quality in the source system(s).

 Quality screens

 Part of the data cleansing system is a set of diagnostic filters known as quality screens.
 They each implement a test in the data flow that, if it fails, records an error in the Error Event Schema.
 Quality screens are divided into three categories: